jfxberns/line_chat_translator/README.md

-# Line Chat Translator
+# Line Chat Translator PoC

 A minimal CLI to translate Thai/English text via OpenAI or Gemini APIs, with token and cost logging (THB-first display).
+Performance using Gemini-Flash-Lite it was fast, accurate enough and the cost was very cheap.

+Further development as a full-fledged Line Chatbot is feasible, but the value to me vs. the red-tape of setting up an auto-bot made me think twice about proceeding.

 ## Quick Start
 - Python: 3.9+